peastone/WIFIOnOff/README.md

 7. Enjoy the web interface, MQTT and the physical button.
 Toggle the relay.

 ## Last advice
-Please read the manual.
+Please read the [manual](https://peastone.github.io/WIFIOnOff/).
 It is pretty detailed and should answer most of your questions.
-It can be generated with [Doxygen](https://www.stack.nl/~dimitri/doxygen/).
+Only the latest version is provided.
+All versions can be generated with [Doxygen](https://www.stack.nl/~dimitri/doxygen/).

+## Also thanks to
+- Jeroen de Bruijn for his [gist](https://gist.github.com/vidavidorra/548ffbcdae99d752da02) on how to auto-deploy Doxygen documentation on Github pages with Travis CI